SimonCrouzet/g-plip/README.md

 ## 4. Model training
-The model can be trained on the PDBBind dataset, using `python -m scripts.pdbbind_pipeline.py [args]`.
+The model can be trained on the PDBBind dataset, using `python -m scripts.pdbbind_pipeline [args]`.
  - By default, evaluation is done on the 2016 CASF Core Set.
 For an evaluation on the 2019 Temporal Hold-out Set, use `--split_type temporal`
  - To use the `refined` or `other` subset of PDBBind rather than the `complete`, use `--pdbbind_set refined` or `--pdbbind_set other`.
 For that, you will need the corresponding data in the folders `data/v2020-refined-PL` and `data/v2020-other-PL`, as present by default in the PDBBind zip files.